PREVIEW-Soccer-Spain lifted after group struggles but eternal Modric awaits | Sports-Games

 The champagne football certainly flowed in Spain's 5-0 win over Slovakia as coach Luis Enrique had promised after dull draws with Sweden and Poland but his side had the luck of facing an accommodating opponent and Croatia will not be so generous.
 "In every sport they play, Croatians are always very competitive, they are lion-hearted and give everything for their country," said Spain forward Dani Olmo, who spent five years at Croatia's premier club Dinamo Zagreb.

 "They really appreciate every objective they achieve.
-They have proven themselves in these Euros and in other tournaments, they thrive in difficult situations.
+They have proven themselves in this Euros and in other tournaments, they thrive in difficult situations.
 There's no favourite in this fixture, it's anyone's game."
-Modric, 35, led Croatia into the next round with a sumptuous goal in the 3-1 win over Scotland while also setting up Ivan Perisic's headed goal with a deadly corner.
+Croatia will need the 2018 Ballon d'Or winner Modric at his best, as winger Ivan Perisic was ruled out of the clash and possibly the rest of the tournament after testing positive for COVID-19 and going into a 10-day isolation.

-The 2018 Ballon d'Or winner is Croatia's talisman and arguably the most talented player in Monday's game.
+Perisic saved Croatia with his equaliser in the 1-1 draw against Czech Republic and also scored late in the 3-1 win over Scotland, set up by a deadly corner from 35-year-old Modric.
 Spain's players know Modric all too well after nine magical seasons with Real Madrid although they will not be able to count on any inside information on the midfielder as Luis Enrique decided not to include any Real players in his squad.

 Olmo, who moved from Barcelona's academy to Dinamo in 2015 before signing for Bundesliga outfit RB Leipzig in 2020, also revealed that the Croatian federation had tried to get him to switch nationalities.
 "There was some interest and I have a lot of affection for Croatia, but it was always my dream to play for Spain," he said.

-The 2018 World Cup runners-up will be the missing centre back Dejan Lovren through suspension, with Duje Caleta-Car set to take his place.
+The 2018 World Cup runners-up Croatia will also be missing centre back Dejan Lovren through suspension, with Duje Caleta-Car set to take his place.
 Caleta-Car said Croatia must improve defensively after conceding in each of their three group matches.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)